tennyson-mccalla/tennyson-mccalla.github.io/dataStructures.md

 Note that though there is the inclusion and reference to the MongoDB CRUD class "[therm_records.py]({{site.url}}/database_stuff/therm_records.py)" apart from creating the initial pandas dataframe it doesn't come into play.
 It turns out that it was just simpler and faster to grab the needed information directly rather than going through the intermediary of adding that information to a database and then pulling that same information from the database to present here.

+I can imagine that this project could be easily expanded into an actual thermostat product.
+The coloration a la [Nest thermostats](https://store.google.com/us/product/nest_learning_thermostat_3rd_gen?hl=en-US), a [night mode](https://dash.plotly.com/dash-daq) could be added, the styles of text could be changed, the thermostat object itself could have the timing changed, machine learning could be added, graphing features could use the MongoDB etc.

 ```python
 import os # to seek the end of the file
 import dash # for the app